Ice32/blog-MERN/README.md

 # blog-MERN
-WORK IN PROGRESS - example app written in MERN stack
+Example app written in MERN stack (MongodDB, Express, React, NodeJS)

+Any suggestions are welcome